HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Simulation Environment

 \subsection{Object dataset preprocessing}

-We use the object models from the Housekeep dataset~\citep{kant2022housekeep}.
-Before importing the objects from the Housekeep dataset to MuJoco, we perform convex decomposition using V-HACD (\url{https://github.com/kmammou/v-hacd}) and generate watertight meshes using Manifold (\url{https://github.com/hjwdzh/Manifold}).
+We use the object models from~\citet{liu2022structdiffusion}.
+Before importing the object models to MuJoco, we perform convex decomposition using V-HACD (\url{https://github.com/kmammou/v-hacd}) and generate watertight meshes using Manifold (\url{https://github.com/hjwdzh/Manifold}).
 The objects are first scaled to 10 cm according to the maximum lengths along x, y, and z axis.
 The object sizes are randomized with an additional scale within $[0.8, 1.2]$ for the ``All Objects" task variants.

-We filter out 43 objects in the Housekeep dataset due to simulation artifacts such as wall penetration and unstable contact behaviors.
+We filter out a part of the objects in the original dataset due to simulation artifacts such as wall penetration and unstable contact behaviors.
 For example, some of the long and thin objects can be pushed into the walls and bounce back like springs.
 Some of the objects cannot remain stable on the table.
-The filtering procedure proceeds as follows: 1) we drop an object with an arbitrary quaternion and translation for 100 times; 2) we calculate the percentage of rollouts where the objects are still unstable after 80 simulation steps; 3) we filter out objects with $>10\%$ instability rate.
-After filtering, we are left with 97 objects.
-We split the 97 objects into three datasets, train, unseen instances, and unseen categories.
+The filtering procedure proceeds as follows: 1) we drop an object with an arbitrary quaternion and translation for 100 times; 2) we calculate the percentage of rollouts where the objects are still unstable after 80 simulation steps; 3) we filter out objects with larger than $10\%$ instability rate.
+We also filter out flat objects because they are hard to flip.
+Flat objects are defined as objects for which the ratio between the second smallest dimension to the smallest dimension is larger than 1.5.
+After filtering, we are left with 44 objects.
+We split the 44 objects into three datasets: train (32 objects), unseen instances (7 objects), and unseen categories (5 objects).
 The object models of the three datasets are visualized in Fig.~\ref{fig:obj-train}, Fig.~\ref{fig:obj-unseen-instance} and Fig.~\ref{fig:obj-unseen-category} respectively.
+The \textbf{Cylindrical Objects} used in the experiments is a subset of the \textbf{All Objects} dataset. \textbf{Cylindrical Objects} consist of 9 train objects, 3 unseen instance objects, and 4 unseen category objects.